Can you hug your grandkids now? For one woman, it was doctor’s orders.

 The family said throughout the year, they FaceTimed with their mother often.
 They all live near each other in New York.
 So, when the weather was nice, they would visit her in person outside and more than six feet away.

-“My mom, who is widowed and who lives alone — It’s hard because you want your parent to have support, to have emotional support,” Jessica said.
+“My mom, who is widowed and who lives alone — it’s hard because you want your parent to have support, to have emotional support,” Jessica said.
 “And you know you are the person — my siblings, my kids, her other grandkids — those are the ones who give her support.
 But that was the thing that could be the most dangerous.
 That was really hard for her.”

 Gupta said he wasn’t surprised that Evelyn would need an extra nudge from a personal doctor to feel comfortable seeing her family.